pramodkondur/NHL-Betting-Predictor-AWS-Flask-Docker-CI-CD/README.md

    - **Total Profit**:
 Total Profit from Underdogs = 185 * 150 = 27,750

+3. **For Losses**:
+Total Loss from Incorrect Predictions = 134 * 100 = 13,400

 ### Total Estimated Profit for the Season

-Total Estimated Profit = 21,358.84 + 27,750 ≈ 49,108.84
+Total Estimated Profit = 21,358.84 + 27,750 - 13,400 ≈ 35,708.84

+The adjusted total estimated profit for an entire season of NHL hockey games amounts to **$35,708.84**.
+This figure indicates a promising return on investment, showcasing the potential profitability of employing a strategic betting approach based on model predictions.

 ## 10. Conclusion
-This project successfully demonstrated the use of data science and machine learning to enhance NHL game outcome predictions.
-The combination of data from MoneyPuck, machine learning algorithms, and modern deployment technologies resulted in a model that significantly improved prediction accuracy.
+This project effectively showcased the integration of data science and machine learning to enhance predictions of NHL game outcomes.
+By leveraging data from MoneyPuck, applying advanced machine learning algorithms, and utilizing modern deployment technologies, we developed a model that substantially increased prediction accuracy.

-By using a modular approach, containerized architecture with Docker, and seamless CI/CD pipelines, the project was efficiently deployed and maintained on AWS EC2 and Elastic Beanstalk.
-This approach provides bettors with a powerful tool for making more informed decisions, potentially increasing profitability and enjoyment of NHL betting.
+Employing a modular coding approach, a containerized architecture with Docker, and streamlined CI/CD pipelines, the project was successfully deployed and maintained on AWS EC2 and Elastic Beanstalk.
+This robust setup empowers bettors with a valuable tool for making well-informed decisions, ultimately enhancing their profitability and enjoyment of NHL betting.

-Future steps could involve further improving the model's accuracy, improving the U.I., expanding the app to cover more aspects of the game, or incorporating live in-game data to provide real-time betting insights.
-With the foundation laid by this project, the potential for future enhancements is significant.
+Looking ahead, there are numerous opportunities for improvement, including refining the model’s accuracy, enhancing the user interface, expanding the application to encompass more game-related features, and integrating live in-game data for real-time betting insights.
+With a solid foundation established by this project, the potential for future enhancements is promising.

 Credits: [NHL](https://www.nhl.com/) and [Money Puck](https://moneypuck.com/data.htm)